-There is a significant and increasing trend in the amount of sessions per month, roughly 56% increase over one year.
+There is a significant and increasing trend in the number of sessions per month, roughly a 56% increase over one year.
 Although there is a small increase in the average energy consumption per month, it remains pretty much the same despite dramatic growth in charging sessions.

 For office charging, the number of sockets is vastly more important than their output.
 This will become increasingly significant as fleets renew and electrify over the next few years; more charging points will be needed.